Connor Joe Player Props: Pirates vs. Mets

 - The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in the league.

-- The Mets have a 4.81 team ERA that ranks 26th across all league pitching staffs.
+- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.73).

+- Mets pitchers combine to allow 90 total home runs at a clip of 1.4 per game (third-most in the league).

-- The right-hander's last appearance came on Sunday against the Toronto Blue Jays, when he threw 2 2/3 innings, surrendering three earned runs while giving up four hits.
+- In his most recent appearance on Tuesday, the right-hander threw five innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.

-- The 30-year-old has a 3.75 ERA and 11.4 strikeouts per nine innings in 11 games this season, while giving up a batting average of .219 to his opponents.
+- The 36-year-old has amassed an ERA of 5.94, with 5.7 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.